Mumble-SRL/MBPayments-iOS/Readme.md

 # License

-NookoSDK is released under the Apache 2.0 license.
+MBPayments is released under the Apache 2.0 license.
 See [LICENSE](LICENSE) for details.